 Contraceptive methods allow you to choose when and whether you want to have a baby.
 There are many methods to choose from and it is important to find the one that best suits you.
 Barrier methods such as condoms are a form of contraception that help protect against both sexually transmitted infections (STIs) and pregnancy.
 Information about the different types of contraception can be found on the NHS Choices website .

 Abortion advice and support is provided by your GP who will be able to advice about the options that you have and the available services.

 Contraception is free from the NHS in the UK, you can find out where you can get contraception and emergency contraception in the information section below.

 Emergency contraception can prevent pregnancy after unprotected sex or if your contraceptive method has failed – for example, a condom has split or you've missed a pill.
-There are two types the emergency contraceptive pill (sometimes called the morning after pill) and the IUD (intrauterine device, or coil).
-Both types of emergency contraception are effective at preventing pregnancy if they are used soon after unprotected sex.
+The emergency contraceptive pill (sometimes called the morning after pill) is effective at preventing pregnancy if they are used soon after unprotected sex.

 All pharmacies provide the emergency contraceptive pill, some pharmacies provide it free of charge.
 However please call to check as the pharmacies offering the free service can change.
 Please also check with your local pharmacy that the appropriate dispensing pharmacist is available at the time of your visit.